Copyright © 1988 R.D. Eager

 If an S-variable is set to any value other than those given below,

-the effect is undefined (except for invalid values of S10
+the effect is undefined (except for invalid values of S10,

 which always cause the process to be terminated).

-is one, the imaginary startline
+S1 is one, the imaginary startline

 character is inserted on input.
-If S1
+If S1 is zero, no startlines are

 inserted; this is the initial setting.